Enforce attention, like deep harmony:

 - Played for laughs on Quark.
 Before beaming down to a planet on an apparent suicide mission, Captain Quark asks his identical Bridge Bunnies to finally tell him which one is really the clone.
 As usual they each point at the other.
 "She is!"

 - In Game of Thrones, right after Olenna Tyrell poisoned herself on Jaime's orders after the Tyrell forces are defeated and Highgarden is captured, she confesses to Jaime that she was the one to poison Joffrey, Cersei and Jaime's son/nephew, and demands that Jaime tells Cersei she confessed.
 Fans quickly declared this a Dying Moment of Awesome.

 - One episode of Murphy's Law had the plot kicked off by an unusual variant.
 An old man serving a life sentence collapsed of a heart attack, and before he died he was able to whisper to the prison chaplain that he hadn't committed one of the murders he was sent to prison for.
 Since it was literally the last words the man spoke before he died there was no reason to believe he was lying, so Murphy gets the unenviable task of finding the real killer.

-- In Catholicism, the faithful are instructed to confess their sins to a Priest so that they can be granted absolution and so their soul can be unburdened by sin note .
-Catholics who are in very poor health or who are dying are highly encouraged to make a confession so can go to Heaven when they die.
-If someone has a serious sin on his conscience then a deathbed confession can be a Last-Second Chance to save his soul.
+- In Catholicism, the faithful are instructed to confess their sins to a Priest while genuinely regretting them so that they can be granted absolution and so their soul can be unburdened by sin note .
+Catholics who are in very poor health or who are dying are thus highly encouraged to make a confession and feel the weight of what they have committed so they can go to Heaven when they die.
+If someone has a serious sin on his conscience then a heart-felt deathbed confession can be a Last-Second Chance to save his soul.